novaxgame/SDK/README.md

 Please visit https://novaxgame.com/novaxsdk/sample.html for an online simple UI page that uses NovaX SDK.

 You can always check the source code of https://novaxgame.com .
 Our web UI uses the NovaX SDK in production too.

+Reach us via novaxgameapp@gmail.com for any questions or bug reports.